Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Experiments

 \subsection{Benchmark Datasets and Baseline models}

-The benchmark dataset consists of the square root RV data of $24$ stock market indices.
-Among them, some indices are commonly used indices in previous RV forecast research (e.g., \citet{Liang2020}).
-The daily RV data is produced by Equation \eqref{RV def} based on the $5$-minute high-frequency returns.
-Given that multivariate RV forecast models are trained on RV observations on common trading days of the included stock market indices, the selection of these $24$ indices is intentionally focused on markets with more overlapping trading schedules.
-This approach ensures that the RV time series can be more continuous with more synchronized trading days across different markets, thus enhancing the reliability and comparability of the multivariate RV forecasts produced by different models.
-Besides, the whole dataset is scaled up by multiplying $100$.\\
+The benchmark dataset, which is downloaded from Oxford-Man Institute's realized library, consists of the RV data of $24$ stock market indices with around $3500$ common trading days from May 2002 to June 2022.
+Among them, some indices are commonly used indices in previous RV forecast research (e.g., \citep{Liang2020}).
+The daily RV data is produced based on the $5$-minute intraday high frequency returns.
+Given that RV forecast models are trained on RV observations on common trading days of the included stock market indices, the selection of these $24$ indices is intentionally focused on markets with more overlapping trading schedules.
+This approach ensures that the RV time series can be more continuous with more synchronized trading days across different markets, thus improving the data usage efficiency and enhancing the reliability and comparability of the RV forecasts produced by different models.
+The first $70\%$ of data (from May 2002 to Feb 2016) are the in-sample data, whereas the last $30\%$ of data (from March 2016 to June 2022) are the out-of-sample data.
+Besides, the RV is scaled up by multiplying $100$.
+A descriptive analysis of the scaled RV data for each stock market index is reported in Table \ref{rv_stats} in Appendix \ref{RV Time Series Data Statistics}.

-A descriptive analysis of the scaled square-rooted data for each stock market index is reported in Table \ref{rv_stats} in Appendix A. The Augmented Dickey-Fuller (ADF) test \citep{MacKinnon1994, Cheung1995} is conducted and results reject the existence of the unit root in each time series at the $5\%$ significance level.
-This indicates that the time series data are stationary.
-As illustrated in the Volatility Spillover Graph Formulation section, the DY framework is applied to measure the net pairwise volatility spillover effect between different stock market indices.
-The net volatility spillover graph of the $24$ stock market indices calculated following Equation \eqref{net pairwise DY} is presented below.
-The nodes represent different indices and the numbers on the edges measure the net pairwise volatility spillover effect.
-Larger values indicate stronger volatility spillover effects while smaller values reflect weaker volatility transmission.
+Figure \ref{Net_VSP_network} shows the volatility spillover network for $7$ selected stock market indices for demonstration and clarity.
+The nodes are the abbreviation of the selected indices, and the width of edges is proportional to the scale of the volatility spillover effect calculated under the DY framework.
+The arrows of the edges indicate the direction of the volatility spillover effect.

-The baseline models include the HAR, VHAR, HAR-KS and GNNHAR presented in the Literature Review section.
+The baseline models include the HAR, VHAR, HAR-KS and GNN-HAR models.
 Although the exact construction of some baseline models is not available, they are formulated according to the corresponding research papers.
-The relevant dataset and the code of the proposed models can be found at { \url{https://github.com/MikeZChi/GSPHAR.git}}.
+For the GNN-HAR model, different values are tried for the hyperparameter $L$, and only the best performance is reported in each RV forecasting task.